Orca and Gray Whale Skeletons- Charleston, OR

 Julia from Portland and Ester from Spain showed up.
 Students from the campus started wandering in, some with a desire to help.
-Nancy was my problem solving, go-getting, super worker who did magic at getting almost anything I needed as well as improving the looks of the bones by a great magnitude.
+Nancy was my problem solving, go-getting, super worker, who did magic at getting almost anything I needed as well as improving the looks of the bones by a great magnitude.
 She and I and students who wandered in got started on the Orca skeleton.
-Ester and Julia, when they arrived, were plugged into articulating a couple 6-foot-long gray whale flippers.
+Ester and Julia, when they arrived, were plugged into articulating two 6-foot-long gray whale flippers.

 Life took on a wonderful rhythm.
 I would start early, partly to have quiet time and partly so my bone building roomies could have the bathroom and the house to themselves without some old guy being around.
-At some point Nancy would show up followed by my roomies and the day would be in full swing.
-Usually in the early afternoon I would either offer to go down the street to a local dinner bar with whomever wanted to go, or the roomies would head home to start dinner there.
+At some point, Nancy would show up followed by my roomies and the day would be in full swing.
+Usually, in the early afternoon, I would either offer to go down the street to a local dinner bar with whoever wanted to go, or the roomies would head home to start dinner there.
 Some days I followed right behind and other days I kept working.

 Rarely did I have helpers on the night shift so I mostly didn't spend a lot of hours on the bones after dinner.
 When I did it was a quiet time to do machining and fixing and finishing and planning and cleanup and unless the gals had a movie they were sharing, I usually didn't have anything else to occupy my evenings.
 Since the workshop was only 100 feet from the front door of our cottage, I was often drawn back to the bones like a moth to a light.

-We worked 6 day weeks and on Sundays Miss Julia took us out exploring - hiking - adventuring - beach walking.
+We worked 6 day weeks and on Sundays, Miss Julia took us out exploring - hiking - adventuring - beach walking.
 She had spent time working in this area and knew it well.
-To Ester and I it was new and exotic.
-Temperatures were comfortable (50s) and we had virtually no rain the month I was there.
+To Ester and me, it was new and exotic.
+Temperatures were comfortable (the 50s) and we had virtually no rain the month I was there.

-One Saturday I had 10 gals all working on various whale bone projects and having a good time.
+On Saturday I had 10 gals all working on various whalebone projects and having a good time.
 One of the male students walked in and saw the scene.
-He said "Man, you have to have one of the best jobs in the world!"
+He said, "Man, you have to have one of the best jobs in the world!"
 I agreed.
 He still didn't stay to help.

 By now the gray whale flippers were finished.
 The tail was done.
 The skull was consolidated.
 The ribs pins were installed.
 The vertebrae were half on.
 We had a final week to try to get it all done.
 We damn near made it too.
 We ran out of metal workers at the end who had time to work on the gray whale skull cradle.
 James came in on his day off and did magic with welding the rib cage metal as soon as we moved it across the street.

 Miss Julia Ledbetter was a one gal entertainment package that came with many extras.
-Extras such as an endless digital music and video selection.
+Extras such as endless digital music and video selection.
 A cooking repertoire that seemed almost as varied.
-A tour guide's knowledge of the area, a beautiful vehicle and enthusiasm to take us places in it, and a never ending smile to go.
-On top of all that, she did first rate whale building work.
-What more could I ask.
+A tour guide's knowledge of the area, a beautiful vehicle, and enthusiasm to take us places in it, and a never-ending smile to go.
+On top of all that, she did first-rate whale building work.
+What more could I ask?